hulksunil/Shoe_Store/README.md

 I decided to put a limit on the amount of pictures that can be uploaded to 3.
 It just felt like a good number.

+##### Actually, now I removed the limit, so remove the above phrase and this phrase.

 I used node.js because I didn't know how to run a server normally.
 I practiced a little before with node.js so I gave it a shot.
 I ended up doing a lot of research about node.js.